Deah McReynolds

 dmcreynolds@luminayouthchoirs.net

 Deah McReynolds holds a Master of Music degree in Choral Conducting and a Bachelor of Arts degree in Music Education from the University of South Florida.
-Deah is Artistic Director for Lumina Youth Choirs.
-This diversified program of vocal arts sustains six choirs of boys and girls, grades 2 through early college, which perform locally, nationally, and internationally in choral festivals, concerts, and competition settings.
-She is the Conductor of Lumina Stele & Voci de Lumina.
-In 2018, she conducted the combined Lumina Youth Choirs in their debut performance at Carnegie Hall in New York City.
+She is the Artistic Director of Lumina Youth Choirs, a diverse program that includes five choirs for boys and girls in grades 2 through early college.
+These choirs perform locally, nationally, and internationally at choral festivals, concerts, and competitions.
+Deah conducts Lumina Stele and Voci de Lumina.
+In 2018, she led the combined Lumina Youth Choirs in their debut performance at Carnegie Hall in New York City.
+In 2025, under her direction, Lumina Stele earned its first Golden Diploma at the European Choir Games in Aarhus, Denmark.

 Kyla Knauer